 This article has been republished for exclusive use by The Grey Muzzle Organization with the permission of original author, Devin Morrissey.

 Our senior furry friends bring a whole lot of joy into our lives, especially around the holiday season.
 Nothing beats the excited tail-wags of an old dog getting new toys and treats, the long sighs when they settle down by your feet, or the often-adorable aversion to the fresh snow on the ground.
-But as we all know, senior dogs require an extra bit of care, and this is even more applicable during the holiday season.
+But as we all know, senior dogs can require an extra bit of care, especially during the holiday season.

-Keeping your senior dog safe and happy over the holidays isn’t too difficult, you just have to keep in mind that they need more help than a young pup.
+Keeping your senior dog safe and happy over the holidays isn’t too difficult, you just have to keep in mind that they may need more or different help than a younger pup.
 Making sure your best buddy is happy and healthy should always be a priority, no matter what time of year.
 Give your dog the best years of their lives no matter the weather with these helpful tips.

 Holiday Safety Tips